chuangao/SMARTS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SMARTS (Statistical Methods for Assessement of real-world Treatment Switching)

 SMARTS is a tool to assign pseudo-switching time to patients who initiate a treatment and stay on the the treatment (continuers), in comparison to patients who initiate a treatment and switch to another